 This course is designed to develop communication skills necessary to speak and write clearly in a business environment.
 Students will compose business correspondence, develop effective verbal and nonverbal communication and listening skills, and participate in group projects.
-Prerequisite: Functional knowledge of English grammar, word usage, and punctuation; keyboarding skills.
+This course includes a service learning component.
+Prerequisite: CART 101 and ENGL 101.